ripaclub/zf2-sphinxsearch-tool/README.md

 ZF2 Sphinx Search Tools
 =======================

-A Zend Framework 2 module that provides a set of tools to configure and handle Sphinx Search engine.
+A ZF2 module that provides a set of tools to configure and handle Sphinx Search engine.

+The main purpose is:

+* provide an automated way to build a fully functional and correct Sphinx Search configuration file, starting from a ZF2 module configuration file
+* ...